Colonel Paul J. Kassebaum, Commander

 He completed one Operation Enduring Freedom combat tour and one humanitarian assistance tour in support of Operation United Assistance in the AFRICOM theater.
 He has served with the 3rd Infantry Division, 1st Medical Brigade, 86th Combat Support Hospital, 32nd Medical Brigade, and the U.S. Army Medical Center of Excellence.

-Sergeant First Class Strauss is a graduate of the Warrior Leader Course, the Army Medical Department Advanced Leader Course, the Army Medical Department Senior Leader Course, and the Master Leader Course.
+Master Sergeant is a graduate of the Warrior Leader Course, the Army Medical Department Advanced Leader Course, the Army Medical Department Senior Leader Course, and the Master Leader Course.
 He is a nationally certified Medical Laboratory Technician with the American Society for Clinical Pathology.

 His awards and decorations include the Meritorious Service Medal (1 OLC); the Army Commendation Medal (2 OLC); the Army Achievement Medal (1 SOLC); National Defense Service Medal; the Afghanistan Campaign Medal; the Global War on Terrorism Service Medal; the Noncommissioned Officer Professional Development Ribbon (number 4), the Armed Forces Service Medal; the Army Service Ribbon, and the Non - Article 5 NATO Medal.
 He also wears the Expert Field Medic Badge, and the U.S. Army Senior Instructor Identification Badge.